Eucryphia lucida: Distribution and habitat

 It is widespread and common in moister forests in Tasmania, occurring mainly across the western parts of the state, from the northwest in such places as the Tarkine and through the South West Wilderness.
 It grows as an understorey plant and prefers wetter climates of 1500–2500 mm annual rainfall.

 Fossil leaves from Early Pleistocene sediments at Regatta Point in Western Tasmania show similarities to Eucryphia lucida and suggest a close relationship.

 Cultivation

 Leatherwood is easily propagated by seed or cutting and makes an attractive, fast-growing garden plant.
 It thrives in well-drained soil in a position with some shelter and extra moisture.
 It does require regular pruning to keep a neat shape.
 It is also used by Tasmanian beekeepers in the making of leatherwood honey, a noted monofloral honey that has been recognised by the international Slow Food movement in its Ark of Taste.
 For many years, the Tasmanian Beekeepers' Association has had to lobby the Tasmanian government to ensure continued access to this resource, and to protect it from logging.

 Much of the leatherwood is difficult to access, growing deep within the forests of Tasmania's wild west coast.
-Beekeepers from the Tasmanian Honey Company camp in the forest during the leatherwood harvest, which occurs between January and March.
+Beekeepers from Tasmania camp in the forest during the leatherwood harvest, which occurs between January and March.